 How Corn Pollination Happens

-Corn is actually a member of a family of annual grasses and while it doesn’t produce showy petals, it does have bath male and female flowers on each plant.
+Corn (Zea mays) is actually a member of a family of annual grasses and while it doesn’t produce showy petals, it does have both male and female flowers on each plant.
 The male flowers are called the tassel.
 That’s the part that looks like grass gone to seed that blooms at the top of the stalk.
 As the tassel ripens, pollen is shed from the center spike downward to the lower fronds.
 The female parts of the stalk are the ears located at leaf junctions and the female flowers are the silks.
 Each strand of silk is connected to one kernel of corn.

-Timing For Hand Pollinating Corn
+Timing for Hand Pollinating Corn